Anthropology of Work Review

 SOCIOLOGIE DU TRAVAIL

-Exploring the Dynamics of Work and SocietySOCIOLOGIE DU TRAVAIL is a distinguished journal published by REVUES ORG, focusing on the interdisciplinary fields of Industrial Relations and Sociology.
+Contributing to the Understanding of Work in SocietySOCIOLOGIE DU TRAVAIL is a distinguished journal published by REVUES ORG, focusing on the interdisciplinary fields of Industrial Relations and Sociology.
 With an ISSN of 0038-0296 and E-ISSN 1777-5701, this French journal has served as a critical platform for scholarly discourse since its inception in the early 1970s.
 Currently, it holds a Q3 quartile ranking in both Industrial Relations and Sociology & Political Science categories, reflecting its evolving significance within these domains.
 While the journal is not Open Access, it provides valuable insights into employment dynamics, organizational structures, and the complexities of labor relations, making it essential reading for researchers, professionals, and students aiming to deepen their understanding of sociological perspectives on work.
 Based in Paris, France, SOCIOLOGIE DU TRAVAIL invites contributions that advance theoretical debates and empirical research, supporting the development of robust academic knowledge in the socio-economic contexts of work.

 Labor-Studies in Working-Class History of the Americas

-Bridging History and Social Justice Through Labor StudiesLabor-Studies in Working-Class History of the Americas, published by DUKE UNIVERSITY PRESS, serves as a vital platform for interdisciplinary scholarship on the historical and contemporary experiences of working-class individuals throughout the Americas.
+Uncovering the Stories Behind the StrugglesLabor-Studies in Working-Class History of the Americas, published by DUKE UNIVERSITY PRESS, serves as a vital platform for interdisciplinary scholarship on the historical and contemporary experiences of working-class individuals throughout the Americas.
 With its ISSN 1547-6715 and E-ISSN 1558-1454, this journal aims to explore the intersection of labor movements, social justice, and economic structures, promoting a deeper understanding of the working class's critical role in shaping societal narratives.
 The journal has achieved notable recognition, with a 2023 impact factor that places it in the Q2 quartile for History, Q4 for Industrial Relations, and Q3 for Sociology and Political Science, reflecting its academic significance and reach.
 While it is not an open-access publication, the journal encourages a wide readership among researchers, professionals, and students interested in labor studies, social sciences, and history.
 Based in the United States, the journal's evolving scope is positioned within its converged timeline from 2019 to 2024, signaling its dedication to advancing knowledge in these crucial areas of study.